josuemtzmo/EKE_SST_trends/README.md

 ### Contents

-`trends`: folder with jupyter notebooks that compute trends.
+`trends`: folder with jupyter notebooks that compute trends. [to be added]

-`figures`: folder with jupyter notebooks that produce the main figures of the manuscript.
+`figures`: folder with jupyter notebooks that produce the main figures of the manuscript. [to be added]

 `data`: folder in which the NetCDF (`.nc`) output files are expected to be found.
 Download NetCDF files from doi:[10.5281/zenodo.3993824](https://doi.org/10.5281/zenodo.3993824).

-`submissions`: folder with LaTeX manuscript submitted to XXX and to arXiv.

 Contributors:
 [Josué Martínez-Moreno](http://josuemtzmo.github.io/) (@josuemtzmo),